- Little Fire Digital, Sheaf Bank Business Park

 I did not know the old man well.
 There was the time the proud old republican, irascible and confused, suffered the indignity of having his bow tied by a cocky, posh-ish, young-ish Englishman at his own son’s wedding.
 But that is all.

 And yet there we were, in the city, when he died.
-As friends of the son we went, in support and sympathy, to the funeral.
+In support, sympathy, as friends of the son, we went to the funeral.

 In a corner of the city I do not know, outside a modern, squat chapel, nervous young gardaí, anxious to be seen to honour one of their own, needlessly and nervously directed the traffic.